elhalag93/gemini-api-developer-competition-/README.md

 ### then access http://127.0.0.1:5000

-### upload soil image the you will be redirected to recommended plants you can grow
+### upload soil image then you will be redirected to recommended plants you can grow to help our planet